sypherlev/php-chassis-framework/README.md

 ## The ADR Pattern

 ADR stands for Action-Domain-Response.
-This is an evolution of MVC proposed by Paul M. Jones that I find useful, so that's what I go with in a vague kind of way.
+This is an evolution of MVC proposed by Paul M. Jones that I find useful.
 (Google it if you're curious.)
 The basic set up in Chassis is as follows:

  * A request comes in and triggers an action.
  * The action knows two things: the command to get a response from the domain, and what kind of responder objects to give the response to.
 (You can have more than one responder in a single Action cycle.
 I usually use this to trigger email responses before sending back a web response.)